KansasCityWomeninTechnology/learningjQuery/README.md

-# learningjQuery
+# Learning jQuery

 ## Overview

 We're going to use jQuery to add some functionality to our order form on our LadyDevs Restaraunt website, and implement plugins to make our site look nice.
 Be sure to look through the examples in the linked documentation and try to figure it out on your own!
+You can also refer back to examples from the presentation

-## Using jQuery to Manipulate our form
+### Using jQuery to Manipulate our form

 First, you'll need to include links to the jQuery library and your scripts files on the index.html.
 Remember, order matters!
 You'll be adding jQuery code to your my-scripts.js file.